shielamms/half-full-stack/pages/notebooks.markdown

 permalink: /notebooks/
 ---

-For data analysis and machine learning, I normally use **Jupyter Notebooks** or Google Colab if I need more computing power.
+For data analysis and machine learning, I normally use **Jupyter Notebooks**, or Google Colab or DeepNote if I need more computing power.
 Here's a bunch of Notebooks I've written while experimenting on intelligent algorithms, data wrangling, and data visualisations.

 ## Data Wrangling